ricardoboss/ricardoboss.github.io/content/2020-12-06-progress-update-for-age-of-aincrad-com.md

 In the end I managed to create a pretty stable script which checks the environments `npm` and `node` versions and uses symlinking for a zero-downtime deployment.
 I ran into a problem where the script wouldn't be executable, because it was missing the `x` permission.

+_EDIT_: I wanted to make the script publicly available, so [here is a gist of it](https://gist.github.com/ricardoboss/de05920c5296e851490743d03d1158c8).

 This could be fixed by changing my git config to respect file modes:
 ```bash
 $ git config --global core.filemode true